 We hope that you agree.
 You can learn more about the kind of service we are planning on delivering on the website.

 Whilst we complete our incorporation as a Community Benefit Society and prepare for our share issue, we want to start piloting the type of content we will be delivering on a daily basis post-launch.
-You can help us achieve this by donating to our fund that which will allow us to purchase the required hardware and software licenses, you can do so by clicking here.
+You can help us achieve this by making a donation below.